MasterOnDust/FLEXPART-script/README.md

 Python script for setting up many backward FLEXPART simulations.

 ## Discription:
 - jobscript.py creates folder structure containing the specific inputfiles.
-In addition it create a slurm job script for submiting to the queue.
+In addition it creates a slurm job script for submiting to the queue.
 The job is submitted as an array job and which can be devided into sub array jobs, to avoid having to many jobs in the queue at once.
+Multiple simulations can also be assign to each job.

 ## Usage:
 First configure your flexpart simulation by editing settings.json file.
 You can also change the default settings in the params.json file.